prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 The `crystal point group` is the group constructed from the prim factor group operations with translation vector set to zero.
 This is the appropriate point group to use for checking the equivalence of superlattices while taking into account the symmetry of the prim basis site coordinates and DoF.

-The crystal point group can be generated using the :func:`~casm.xtal.make_crystal_point_group` method:
+The crystal point group can be generated using the :func:`~libcasm.xtal.make_crystal_point_group` method:

     >>> crystal_point_group = xtal.make_crystal_point_group(prim)